DaisiPerez/ScavengerHunt/README.md

 ## Notes

 Making the Task Detail View Class was quite challenging, especially since Xcode can only run IOS 16 on my mac.
 During the troubleshooting process, I had to make a few adjustments due to the model.
 After a few tweaks, it ran pretty smoothly!
-The only thing that I couldn't figure out was how to upload the exact pictures the tasks asked for.
-I attached pictures that were already in the gallery, as seen in the walkthrough.
-Although they werent the *exact* pictures the task requested- the app was still able to calibrate itself and find the exact location of the image, which was imperative to this project.

 ## License